johnnykungdev/userDoc_online/docs/1-createProject.md

 # Create A Project

-Creating projects allow a user to group your related design files together in a single area, like a folder in a file system.
-Projects are only available in teams.
-Create teams for your own work, or for collaborating within a group.
-In a Starter Team, you can create up to 2 Projects.
+Project is a container of related files in Figma.
+Projects are only accessible within a team and every team member can share a same workspace.
+Create a team for your own work, or for collaborating in a group.
+In a team of Starter plan, you can create up to 2 projects.

+---

 ## Create a new team project from the team workspace